karl-potenciano/sentiment-classifier/user-facing/api/README.md

 # SAIL - Sentiment Classifier

-This Folder contains the c
+This Folder contains the necessary scripts to run predictions both via command and and via API.

 ## Getting Started
 ### Set up